kth-step/HolBA/examples/tutorial/6-smt/README.md

 The third solver, simply called `Z3`, asks Z3 for a proof procedure to prove the term directly in HOL4.
 Hence, it doesn't need to use an oracle.

-In this tutorial, we will use the `Z3_ORACLE` solver, because we needed to add support for arrays and because `Z3` only works with Z3 2.x.
+In this tutorial, we will use the `Z3_ORACLE` solver, because we needed to add support for BIR memories and because `Z3` only works with Z3 2.x which is quite old (we are using Z3 4.x).

-**Note**: TODO: explain array export and that we should use axioms

-_[end of note]_
+**Note**: Currently, the support for BIR memories works by using the array theory at the byte level.
+That's quite inefficient because BIR has some restrictions on memories that we could use (reads and writes are aligned).
+Moreover, we could add some axioms when translating to SMT-LIB 2.0 in order to consider loads and stores as only one operation instead of N operations (on N-byte words).
+Considering the exponential blow-up problem that arises when not using HolBA WP simplifier, this change could dramatically decrease the complexity of solving such instances in Z3.

 ## Proving Hoare triples